No AI training without permission

-Nostalgia - Family Archive
+Nostalgia - Living Archive

 Ancestry, MyHeritage, and FamilySearch are good at names, records, DNA, and relationships.
 Nostalgia is for the part of family history most tools skip: the photos themselves.